Top 11 Ecommerce Trends For 2022-2025

 The number of newly-launched Shopify stores grew by 62% in Q2 2020 alone.

-And this growth is reflected in the interest in Shopify as a whole: searches for the brand are up 120% over the last five years.
+And this growth is reflected in the interest in Shopify as a whole.

 And that doesn’t include online stores launched on other Ecommerce platforms, like BigCommerce.

-In fact, overall Ecommerce sales are set to hit nearly $4 trillion this year.
-An all-time high.
+In fact, overall Ecommerce sales are hit nearly $4 trillion in 2020 - an all-time high.

 A good chunk of this increase is driven by major Ecommerce players, like Amazon, Walmart and Chewy.